-System namespaces are namespaces that are used by the core components that are integral to functioning of the supervisor cluster and Tanzu Kubernetes.
+System namespaces are namespaces that are used by the core components that are integral to functioning of the Supervisor Cluster and Tanzu Kubernetes clusters.
 The shared network resources that include the tier-1 gateway, load balancer, and SNAT IP are grouped in a system namespace.

 The NCP creates one shared tier-1 gateway for system namespaces and a tier-1 gateway and load balancer for each namespace, by default.
 The tier-1 gateway is connected to the tier-0 gateway and a default segment.

 The NSX-T load balancer provides load balancing services in the form of virtual servers.

 - Each vSphere Namespace has a separate network and set of networking resources shared by applications inside the namespace such as, tier-1 gateway, load balancer service, and SNAT IP address.

 - Workloads running in vSphere Pods, regular VMs, or Tanzu Kubernetes clusters, that are in the same namespace, share a same SNAT IP for North-South connectivity.

 - Workloads running in vSphere Pods or Tanzu Kubernetes clusters will have the same isolation rule that is implemented by the default firewall.